-"We are talking about kidnapping of a Russian citizen on the territory of a third country," a Russian Foreign Ministry statement said this week.
+"We are talking about kidnapping of a Russian citizen on the territory of a third country," the statement said.
 "The actions of the U.S. special services at forcibly and secretly transferring of our citizen from Monrovia to New York can be qualified as outright lawlessness."

 The Russian statement said that Moscow is "closely watching developments in this case, as well as whether [Yaroshenko's] human rights are observed during the investigation conducted by the American authorities."
 It noted that Yaroshenko's relatives had "found him an experienced local Russian-speaking lawyer who specializes in criminal cases."